If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 Delaware has a statute of limitations on personal liability for LLC members.

-This means that after a certain period of time, if your LLC fails, you are no longer liable to lose money because of it.
+This means that after a certain time if your LLC fails, you are no longer liable to lose money because of it.

 In addition to the above, Delaware LLC incorporation is very easy to do.
 Because the IRS doesn’t require much information from Delaware LLC owners, it’s a simple process to get started.
 Additionally, maintenance is simple and fees are very low compared to other states.